Electrical Solutions

 Is an EICR a legal requirement?

 EICRs are a legal requirement for Housing Associations and Social Housing.
 They are not a legal requirement for commercial buildings, although an up-to-date Fixed Wire Electrical Test Certificate proves that a building’s electrical systems are safe and compliant with regulations like the Health and Safety at Work Act and the Electricity at Work Regulations 1989.
+Electricity at Work Regulations require the Duty Holder to legally conduct maintenance inspections and documentation to ensure the electrical installation is safe and fit for purpose.
+Although, this does not need to be completed with an EICR.

 How long is an EICR test valid for?

 Typically, Fixed Wire Tests can range from 3 months up to 5 years.
 This depends on the demand of business operations, which can vary between different industries and sectors.
-There are additional key factors that need to be considered such as:

 - The type of electrical installation.